 Why This Is an Ethical Crisis, Not a User Experience Problem

 The scale argument is decisive.
 When Replika has 30 million downloads and ChatGPT has over 100 million active users, grief events attached to model updates cease to be edge cases.
-A 2025 paper in Nature Machine Intelligence stated that “the integration of AI into mental health and wellness domains has outpaced regulation and research”—a measured scientific way of saying the industry built the dependency before it understood it.10
+A 2025 paper in Nature Machine Intelligence stated that “the integration of AI into mental health and wellness domains has outpaced regulation and research.”
+The industry built the dependency before it understood it.
+(Nature Machine Intelligence.
+“Unregulated emotional risks of AI wellness apps.”
+2025)

 Three structural failures compound the problem:

-These are meaningful interventions, but they address symptoms rather than the underlying architecture of dependency.
+These interventions matter, but they address symptoms rather than the underlying architecture of dependency.

 What Practitioners and Users Need to Know